flarum/docs/docs/extend/update-b14.md

 });
 ```

 This will no longer work, and will actually result in errors.
-Instead, the 3rd argument of the component method should be used:
+Instead, the 2nd argument of the `component` method should be used:

 ```js
 Button.component({